Healthy and filling, these Instant Pot Mini Salsa Quinoa Bowls make an easy vegetarian dinner for two. Perfect for busy weeknights!

 Start by pressing the Saute button and adjust it to Normal heating, or Medium depending on your machine.
 Add the olive oil to the inner cooking pot and heat until it is shimmering.

-To test if the oil is hot enough, I like to drop a piece of pepper or onion into the pot.
+To see if the oil is hot enough, I like to drop a piece of pepper or onion into the pot.
 If the piece sizzles when it hits the oil, I know it’s ready.

 Add the pepper and onion and cook, stirring often, until the vegetables have softened, about 2 to 3 minutes.